FuzionView/FV-Docs/source/PrepFV.rst

 Definitions and Schema - Required
 -----------------------------------

-FEATURE_CLASS: The feature category used to produce the graphical image on the map.
+**FEATURE_CLASS**: The feature category used to produce the graphical image on the map.

 * survey
 * electric